wix-incubator/carmi/README.md

-# essx

-Essential Complexity - Compiler for Automatic Reactive Modelling of Inference
+# CARMI - Compiler for Automatic Reactive Modelling of Inference

 This is a POC of an entirely new approach to modelling infered state, there are 4 classic methods of handling deriviation of state